 Keeping your heart healthy and your blood pressure normal can drastically lower your risk of developing heart disease.
 To do that, try incorporating these tips into your life:

 Know Your Blood Pressure, and Know Your Numbers

-Before you can know whether or not you have high blood pressure, you need to know what your blood pressure is.
-You can do this by visiting with your doctor or checking your blood pressure at home.
-Once you know your blood pressure numbers, it’s time to interpret them.
+Before you can know whether or not you have high blood pressure, you need to know your blood pressure.
+You can do this by visiting your doctor or checking your blood pressure at home.
+Once you know your blood pressure numbers, it's time to interpret them.
 Your doctor can talk with you about your blood pressure numbers, or you can use this chart as a guide.

 Eat A Well-Balanced Diet*

-Eating healthy is good for your blood pressure, which is in turn good for your heart.
+Eating healthy is good for your blood pressure, which is good for your heart.
 Aim to eat a diet that is high in natural and healthy foods, such as fruits and veggies, whole grains, low-fat dairy products, proteins, and fish.
-A good diet also includes limiting the ‘bad’ foods, like those that are high in saturated fats, sodium, and trans fat.
-You should also limit the amount of sugar you consume (both sweets and sweetened drinks) and red meat.
+A good diet also includes limiting the 'bad' foods, like those high in saturated fats, sodium, and trans fat.
+You should also limit the amount of sugar you consume (sweets and sweetened drinks) and red meat.